What Power Supply Do I Have?

 There’s no need to open up the case and potentially cause problems when there’s a ready-made text to help you out.
 If you no longer have your PC’s manual, hopefully, you at least know which model it is.

-This will allow you to simply search for it online and find the specifications on the manufacturer’s website.
+This will allow you to easily search for it online and find the specifications on the manufacturer’s website.